1979 New York Jets season

 The 1979 New York Jets season was the 20th season for the franchise and its tenth in the National Football League.
 It began with the team trying to improve upon its 8–8 record from 1978 under head coach Walt Michaels.
 The Jets again finished the season with a record of 8–8.

-Matt Robinson started the season at quarterback, but got hurt and Richard Todd took the bulk of the duties at Quarterback as the Jets played .500 football posting an 8–8 record for the second straight season, finishing in third place.
+Matt Robinson started the season at quarterback, but was hurt and Richard Todd took the bulk of the duties at Quarterback as the Jets played .500 football posting an 8–8 record for the second straight season, finishing in third place.
 With the 1979 season, the Jets became one of only three non-expansion teams to not make the playoffs in the 1970s (the others being the New York Giants and New Orleans Saints).